eugenelesnov/optional-getter/README.md

 1) Fixing possible bugs
 2) IDE support.
-Of course, Intelij IDEA is a priority ;) For now, it works for Groovy only (no compile time check).
+Of course, Intelij IDEA is a priority ;) For now, it works for Groovy only.
 There is no way (**yet**!) to use this library with Java because IDE won't let you use the method generated at the compile-time..